i80and/fett/README.rst

-len          Returns the length of a list. not          Returns the inverse of a boolean. odd          Returns true iff its input is representable as an odd integer. positive     Returns true iff its input is a number > 0. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed. zero         Returns true iff the input is zero
+len          Returns the length of a list. not          Returns the inverse of a boolean. odd          Returns true iff its input is representable as an odd integer. negative     Returns true iff its input is representable as an integer < 0. positive     Returns true iff its input is representable as an integer > 0. split        Splits a value into a list by whitespace. strip        Returns the input string with surrounding whitespace removed. timesNegOne  Returns int(input) * -1 zero         Returns true iff the input is zero
 ===========  ======